Updated July 11, 2023

 RR analysis involves understanding relative risk in different scenarios, which is essential to make a better decision.
 Also, RR helps in better management of risk.
 It helps analyze the factors that can result in increased or reduced risk.
 Also, the Risk Ratio helps find various alternate cases through which risk can be hedged effectively, leading to an overall reduction of risk exposure for the business entity.

-While we appreciate the benefits that RR analysis offers for the business, we need to be well versed with its limitation based on the confidence interval undertaken and the focus on a single risk factor compared to multiple risk factors.
+While we appreciate the benefits of RR analysis for the business, we need to be well versed with its limitation based on the confidence interval undertaken and the focus on a single risk factor compared to multiple risk factors.

 The risk Ratio helps in understanding risk from a relative perspective.
 Each function involved a certain amount of absolute Risk; RR helps understand the same from a comparative perspective.
-It helps identify the ratio with exposure to a specific risk factor compared to without exposure and helps in the proper analysis of Relative Risk for the business entity.
+It helps identify the exposure ratio to a specific risk factor compared to without exposure and helps properly analyze Relative Risk for the business entity.
 Banks and Financial Institutions frequently use the risk ratio to assess various risk propositions.